bimzty/bimzty.github.io/README.md

 Hans B. Pacejka model: https://en.wikipedia.org/wiki/Hans_B._Pacejka
  <br>
-The program code: 1. calculate the parameters for the model
+The program code: 1. calculate the parameters for the model<br>
 2. Draw a series of analytical graphs

 You can check the 'H.B.Pacejka model_Sample_GUI' MATLAB Figure program alongside the MATLAB GUI of the program.

 ## 4. Competition: Formula Student Electric, won National Third Prize (12/2020-07/2022)
-Responsibility: Data Analyst and Simulation Technician The 'Track Simulation' folder consists of Python codes mainly developed to stimulate racecar performance on Track.
+Responsibility: Data Analyst and Simulation Technician<br>
+The 'Track Simulation' folder consists of Python codes mainly developed to stimulate racecar performance on Track.
 It consists of functions for: <br>
 Straight road, when the car accelerates only;<br>
 Corner, when the car runs the maximum speed under the condition;<br>